grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 Avoid writing and/or except when space is limited, such as in tables.

-Often, and implies or, so you don't need to write both words.
+Often, 'and' implies 'or', so you don't need to write both words.

 If you need to specify both in your content, write something like "You can export raw events, processed events, or both."